-Army’s oldest artillery man Jallanwalia passes away at 102
+Army’s oldest artillery man Jallawalia passes away at 102

 Retd Major was veteran of WW-II, 2 wars with Pakistan

-New Delhi: One of Indian Army’s oldest artillery man, Major (retd) Gurdial Singh Jallanwalia, who fought four wars, including World War II and two wars with Pakistan, passed away at the age of 102 years on Thursday in Ludhiana, Punjab.
+New Delhi: One of Indian Army’s oldest artillery man, Major (retd) Gurdial Singh Jallawalia, who fought four wars, including World War II and two wars with Pakistan, passed away at the age of 102 years on Thursday in Ludhiana, Punjab.

 The centurion veteran, served as a gunner for more than three decades in the Indian Army and with the British Army before Independence.